-PP students who meet the requirement will have be part of the PP pupil profile which outlines their needs and gives strategies for teachers, TAs and other involved adults to help to meet these needs.
+PP students who meet the requirement will have a one-page pupil profile which outlines their needs and gives strategies for teachers, TAs and other involved adults to help to meet these needs.
 The students contribute to these profiles so that their voice can be heard.
 Teachers are required to take this information into account in their planning, teaching and feedback to students.